TRAVEL- NEW YORK CITY

 Lo' and behold, the next morning, I got a call from one of David Letterman's staff and the young lady informed me that we had been one of the chosen few to be in the audience.
 I guess I said the right things.
 The lady told us when and where to report that very night.
 My wife and I arrived on time and enjoyed a very interesting show.
 In closing , it was a great experience for this Tennessee country boy alone in Times Square, Manhattan and I appreciated the invitation.
 And, in all honesty, I did exaggerate just a little bit about the interview process, but not too very much.

 To learn the several ways to get tickets to David Letterman, Check out the following youtube entry:

-And check out our latest partner's sites below for the lates travel deals on NYC hotels, flights, tours and more..
+And check out our latest partner's sites below for the latest travel deals on New York City hotels, flights, tours and more..